SamRidding/btf1/README.md

 - Users can delete their account
 - the Blog & Mixes pages will be updated to have pagination (in the form of endless scroll) for when more content is added to the site
 - Instead of mixes being an embedded link to another site, I would like to host them in a database and add a music player to the site so users can play music whilst they navigate the site
-- Mixes can be uploaded form the front end of the site
+- Mixes can be uploaded from the front end of the site
 - Users can flag comments to admins if they believe they are offensive

 ## Database Schema